-Twitter is Testing a Hide Tweet Feature | Digital Trends
+Twitter Is Testing a Hide Tweet Feature | Digital Trends

 Twitter is working on a new feature that will let users on the platform hide replies to their tweets.
 The feature had initially been hidden away in the code for the Twitter app on Android and was recently made a bit more official by a senior product manager at the company.

-Though this new feature doesn’t let users permanently hide replies to tweets, it instead aims to clean up conversations for a healthier — and less toxic — Twitter experience.
+The new feature doesn’t let users permanently hide replies to tweets, instead aiming to clean up conversations for a healthier and less toxic Twitter experience.
 Based on previous screenshots shared by security researcher Jane Manchun Wong, the feature will likely be part of part of the Share icon already present in the Twitter app.
 Clicking this will reveal the new “hide tweet” option, which then forces other users to manually visit a menu to see all replies.
 A secondary option is also available to an original tweeter which will show a list of all previously hidden replies.

 “We think the transparency of the hidden replies would allow the community to notice and call out situations where people use the feature to hide content they disagree with.
 We think this can balance the product experience between the original Tweeter and the audience,” Twitter product manager Michelle Yasmeen Haq said.